Basic features of myGov

 What you need

-Because myGov is an Australian government website, and allows you to access important personal information, you need two things in order to set up an account:
+Because myGov is an Australian government website that allows you to access important personal information, we recommend you need two things in order to set up an account:

 - An active email address.
-To use the myGov website on your computer, you will need an email address that you have already set up.
+One that you have already set up.

 - A mobile phone with an active mobile phone account and number.
-To keep your account secure, and make sure it’s really you trying to access your information, myGov sends secret codes via a text message to your phone.
-This is known as Two Factor Authentication, as it's an additional - or second - way of confirming your identity.
-Once you’ve entered the code correctly into myGov, you’ll be able to access your personal information.
+To make sure it's really you trying to access your information, myGov sends special codes via a text message to your phone.
+Once you've entered the code correctly into myGov, you'll be able to access your personal information.

-For increased security, you can receive secure codes from the myGov Access app instead of by text message.
-Once you’ve downloaded the app to your phone, you need to enter a password to access a code to use on myGov.
+For increased security, you can receive secure codes from the myGov Code Generator app instead of by text message.
+Once you've downloaded the app to your phone, you need to enter a password to access a code to use on myGov.

 The app is also useful for when your phone can't receive text messages, such as when you're travelling overseas or are otherwise without mobile reception.